Gecko05/gecko05.github.io/_posts/2020-02-15-cozy-cold-Poland.md

 <p>
 The things I felt when I made my first international trip was excitement, loneliness and cold.
 </p><p>
 Last December I made my first trip ever to a new country: Poland.
 This was also my first time taking a flight and my first time taking vacations after I started working for the industry.
 You might thinkg it wasn't the best idea to go on winter vacations alone to such a cold place, let alone if you come from a warm place like Mexico (Although winter can be pretty cold here as well).
-And it might be true, from a "fun" perspective, it would have been a better idea to go to a sunny place like the beach, or maybe a more touristic location.
+And it might be true, from a "comfortable" perspective, it would have been a better idea to go to a sunny place like the beach, or maybe a more touristic location.
 Instead I decided to go alone to the city of Poznan, capital of the Greater Poland.</p></div>

 ![SSD1351](/assets/images/ratusz.jpeg){:class="img-responsive" width="400px"}